kermit4/cjp2p-rust/README.md

 Files in ./cjp2p/origin/ will be shared by name by your pub, i.e. http://localhost:24255/latest/e13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/chat.html

 If you create .allow_remote_http in the directory you run this, the next time it starts it will allow any IP to connect to the HTTP port, but it will only serve files you already have, it can't cause it to download anything new, and doesn't have any of special access that localhost does.
 As of this writing that means it will refuse websockets, among other things.
 I run it with  .allow_remote_http so I think its safe.

-this repo is at at https://app.radicle.xyz/nodes/iris.radicle.xyz/rad:z3muoqLkU65QFyyJaVvCv9WiDEo21 and https://github.com/kermit4/cjp2p-rust/

 this git bundle self hosted at http://localhost:24255/latest/0xe13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/cjp2p.bundle  -- "make pull" to update with it instead of a centralized repo